PeterEFrancis/python-course/textbook/chapters/2. types, variables, and operations/selected answers.md

 # selected answers
-See "/solutions" for full solutions.
+See "solutions.ipynb" for full solutions.

 1. 249977